Imagen dinámica

 Here we see several faces of a simple house, starting from the drawing of the classic cube.

-If we see several faces of the objects, we will have a more volumetric image.
+If we see several faces of the objects, we'll have a more volumetric image.

 Mastering volumetric forms will allow you to create backgrounds with objects that seem to truly exist in space, adding a dimension of realism and depth to your illustrations that will captivate your viewers.